List of Tables, Figures, Schemes, etc.

 Do not combine multiple types of items into the same list.
 For example, if you use both tables and figures in your disquisition, then you must include a List of Tables and a List of Figures.

-If you use tables, figures, schemes, and non-text elements in the appendix or appendices, then you must create a List of Appendix Tables, Figures, Schemes, Etc. as well.
+If you use tables, figures, schemes, and non-text elements in the appendix or appendices, then you must create a List of Appendix Tables, Figures, Schemes, Etc. as well, which identifies those items that appear in your appendices.
+Do not include appendix items in the normal Lists of Tables, Figures, Schemes, etc.

-If you use a large number of equations in the disquisition, you should include a List of Equations.
+If you use a large number of equations in the disquisition, you should include a List of Equations in your prefatory material.
 For more information, see Equations.

 - Alignment Numbers for items must be aligned flush against the left margin.
 Page numbers must be aligned flush with the right margin.
 To avoid awkward gaps between words, do not justify the alignment.